Cryoris/rfcs/xxxx-c-sparse-observable.md

 Advantage: C users can use their established types.

 Disadvantage (but not really): We have to customize cbindgen. @Max will check with the maintainers if the mapping to ``double complex`` can be added.

+Sharp bit: Complex numbers are not guaranteed to be calling convention compatible and must be passed by pointers, not by values.

 # Packaging